hedrickbt/godot-hair/sol-9-pitfall-birdie-d/readme.txt

 		position = pos

 5. Save the scene and run
 6. Is the birdie only staying on the scene up to 5 seconds?
 NO.  Why?
-Have set the value when spawning it.
+Have yet to set the value when spawning it.

 Modify the main scene
 1. Open the main.tscn